 The primary bedroom has light hardwood floors and matches a light bench, dark nightstand, and white headboard for a coastal feel.
 The area rug adds texture, and the layered patterns in blue and gray add to the coastal feeling.
 The glass double doors lead out onto a small balcony that overlooks the owner’s boat.

 The primary bathroom is cool and relaxing, with dove-gray cabinets, his-and-hers sinks separated by a towel shelf, and a deep soaking tub near the windows.
 A large glass-enclosed shower is on the left.
 Small floral accents brighten the space.

 The playroom is full of bright, fun colors, and the rug is emblazoned with an anchor.
 There is plenty of storage against the back wall for toys and games.
 The walls are in ultra-thick stripes and decorated with paddles in blue, white, and red.

 The elegant living room is open to the kitchen and breakfast nook.
-Layered patterns in shades of blue make another appearance here in the ottoman, reading chair, and the accent pillows on the cream sofas.
-A tray with spring and coastal accents effectively makes the ottoman into a coffee table.
+Layered patterns in shades of blue make another appearance here in the ottoman, reading chair, and accent pillows on the cream sofas.
+A tray with spring and coastal accents effectively make the ottoman into a coffee table.

 The enclosed fireplace has a gold floral mirror above it.
 A sliding barn door painted white leads into the playroom.
 The beautiful view includes the water, palm trees, and lots of greenery.

 Related Galleries & Rooms You May Like: